 73 MacLeay Street, Potts Point

 With a neon-pink entrance and a creative menu courtesy of Dan Hong, Ms G’s is the place for Asian fusion.
 Part of Potts Points foodie scene, this restaurant is Merivale owned so expect things, from the food to the décor, to have some wow factor.
+We recommend trying the mushroom XO egg noodles along with the BBQ pork belly ssam style with kimchi.

 155 Victoria Street, Potts Point